 There are three atypical vertebrae in the cervical spine.
-The first and second cervical vertebrae are known as the atlas and axis, while the seventh vertebra is also named the vertebra prominens, due its elongated spinous process.
+The first (C1) and second (C2) cervical vertebrae are known as the atlas and axis, while the seventh vertebra (C7) is named the vertebra prominens, due its elongated spinous process.
 The rest of the cervical vertebrae, C3-C6, all have a similar anatomical structure and are therefore classified as typical vertebrae.

 Find out more about the cervical vertebrae in the video below!